-Once you get the chance to enjoy fresh air and spend more time outdoors, one of the best places to explore is the picturesque Abalone Cove.
-The scenic slice of paradise features a number of recreational venues including two beaches (Abalone Cove Beach and Sacred Cove), gorgeous bluff-top viewing areas, tide pools, and a well-maintained network of hiking trails.
+Once you get the chance to enjoy the fresh air and spend more time outdoors, one of the best places to explore is the picturesque Abalone Cove in Palos Verdes.
+The scenic slice of paradise features several recreational venues, gorgeous bluff-top viewing areas, tide pools, and a well-maintained network of hiking trails.

-Nestled on 64 acres in California’s South Coast region, the area is home to a State Ecological Preserve containing important natural marine resources located at the bottom of the Portuguese Bend landslide area.
-It features two promontories which frame Sacred Cove with its glittering black sand, rare plant species, and enchanting sea caves.
+Nestled on 64 acres in California’s South Coast region, the area is home to a State Ecological Preserve.
+It contains important natural marine resources located at the bottom of the Portuguese Bend landslide area.
+It also features two promontories that frame Sacred Cove with its glittering black sand, rare plant species, and enchanting sea caves.

-If you’re tired of spending time cooped up in your own home and just want to soak in the best views in Palos Verdes, Abalone Cove is the perfect spot for you.
-In this page, we’ll take a closer look at some of the many fun outdoor activities and destinations in Abalone Cove.
+If you’re tired of spending time cooped up at home and want to soak in the best views in Palos Verdes, Abalone Cove is the perfect spot for you.
+On this page, we’ll take a closer look at some of its many fun outdoor activities and destinations.

 Abalone Cove Shoreline Park is the main access point and parking lot for visitors to Abalone Cove Beach, Sacred Beach, and the Abalone Cove Ecological Reserve.
 The entrance to the trail leading towards Abalone Cove Beach is located at the parking lot.
 For those heading to Sacred Beach, a short ¾-mile walk along Palos Verdes Drive South will take you to the trailheads located above the cove.